-- Provide a staff member in the role of Product Development Team Leader - Contribute in-kind resources (approx. 1 FTE design time for each Product, plus manufacturing facilities and expertise) - Design the Products - Manufacture, workshop test, install the Products in the first sort yards and on first purchasers' truck/trailer units, and commission the Products - Contribute in-kind resources (approx. 0.5 FTE marketing expertise, networks, channels to market, after-sales product support) - Record accurately and report all in-kind contributions to FGR every 3 months during the development projects igned as a non-binding letter of Intent:
+- Provide a staff member in the role of Product Development Team Leader - Contribute in-kind resources (approx. 1 FTE design time for each Product, plus manufacturing facilities and expertise) - Design the Products - Manufacture, workshop test, install the Products in the first sort yards and on first purchasers' truck/trailer units, and commission the Products - Contribute in-kind resources (approx. 0.5 FTE marketing expertise, networks, channels to market, after-sales product support) - Record accurately and report all in-kind contributions to FGR every 3 months during the development projects - Actively market and sell the Products in New Zealand ed as non-binding etter of intent: